-In addition to parents/guardians and students, access to student records should only be granted, upon assurance of confidentiality (with consent) to:
+In addition to parents/guardians and students, access to student records should only be granted, upon assurance of confidentiality to:

-- 1. professionals who are planning for, or delivering education, health, social or other support services to that student; - 2. school authority's insurer to defend any claim/potential claim.
+- 1. professionals who are planning for, or delivering education, health, social or other support services to that student (consent not required for record access); - 2. school authority's insurer to defend any claim/potential claim (consent for record access required).